 - Veteran’s Administration (VA) for VA home loans,

 - United States Department of Agriculture (USDA) for USDA home loans.

-FHA loans are the widely avialable of the government loan programs.
-The reason is because VA loans are only for veterans of the military, while USDA loans have geographic and income restrictions.
+FHA loan programs are the most widely available of the government loan programs.
+The reason is that VA loans are only for veterans of the military, while USDA loans have geographic and income restrictions.

 Advantages of Government Loan Programs

-For the most part, government loans are designed to promote homeownership for everyone.
+For the most part, government loans and federal loan programs are designed to promote homeownership for everyone.
 In order to accomplish this, government-backed loan programs offer: